Liaison Psychiatry

 Referral information

-We only accept referrals from any health or social care professional.
+We accept referrals from health or social care professionals.
 Information for healthcare professionals is at the bottom of the page.
-If the referral is accepted, we will offer the person an appointment for an assessment with the team and they will receive a booklet either by post or email containing questionnaires that will help guide our assessment and treatment.
+If the referral is accepted, it will be allocated to the waiting list and once the patient reaches the top of the list we will offer them an appointment for an assessment with the team.
+They will then receive a booklet either by post or email containing questionnaires that will help guide our assessment and treatment.
+It is important that these questionnaires are completed and returned to us by the patient prior to their assessment.

 We are unable to accept self-referrals so please speak with your GP or relevant health professional if you feel you would benefit from our services.